Visiting Hours & Guidelines

 Important notice: Visitor restrictions due to COVID-19

-Our visitor policies have changed during the COVID-19 pandemic.
-For up-to-date visitor guidelines, see Visitor Restrictions at UCSF Due to the Coronavirus.
-This page also contains information on our COVID-19 self-screening survey, which all visitors must complete before entering a UCSF campus or health facility.
+Our visitor policies continue to change during the COVID-19 pandemic.
+For up-to-date visitor guidelines, see our page on Visitor Restrictions at UCSF Due to COVID-19.
+It contains information about:

 San Francisco visiting hours